dncrht/minesweeper/README.md

-The classic minesweeper [game](https://en.wikipedia.org/wiki/Minesweeper_(video_game)), implemented in Ruby, for command line terminals.
+A minimalistic Ruby implementation for the classic minesweeper [game](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).

-The objective is to reveal the content of all the squares without a mine.
+In case you don't know, the objective is to reveal the content of all the squares without a mine.

+# Installation

+It comes conveniently packaged as a gem:

+`gem install minesweeper-cli`

 # How to launch the game

 From the command line:

-`./game`
+`minesweeper`

 To get some help and options:

-`./game -h`
+`minesweeper -h`

 By default it's a 10x5 grid, with 3 hidden mines.